tcosta84/ansible-centos-django-stack/README.md

 # ansible-centos-django-stack

-An Ansible Playbook for quickly getting a <a href="https://github.com/tcosta84/ansible-blog" target="_blank">sample Django Blog app</a> up and running on CentOS.
+An Ansible Playbook for quickly getting any Django web app up and running on CentOS.

 This playbook installs and configures the following applications: